hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 - `capacity_concurrency` — number of concurrent plans and applies; defaults to `10`
 - `capacity_memory` — The maximum amount of memory (in megabytes) that a Terraform plan or apply can use on the system; defaults to `256`
 - `enable_metrics_collection` — whether PTFE's [internal metrics collection](./monitoring.html#internal-monitoring) should be enabled; defaults to true
+- `iact_subnet_list` - A comma separated list of cidr masks that configure the ability to retrieve the IACT from outside the host.
+For example: 10.0.0.0/24.
+- `iact_subnet_time_limit` - The time limit that requests from the subnets listed can request the IACT, as measured from the instance creation in minutes; defaults to 60.
 - `extra_no_proxy` — (Optional) when configured to use a proxy, a `,` (comma) separated list of hosts to exclude from proxying.
 Please note that this list does not support whitespace characters.
 For example: `127.0.0.1,tfe.myapp.com,myco.github.com`.
 - `ca_certs` — (Optional) custom certificate authority (CA) bundle.
 JSON does not allow raw newline characters, so replace any newlines in the data with `\n`.
 For instance: